Scleroderma Program Rheumatology Faculty

 Dinesh Khanna, MD, MSc, Frederick G.L.
 Huetwell Professor of Rheumatology and Professor of Internal Medicine in the Division of Rheumatology, is the director of the University of Michigan Scleroderma Program.

 Originally from New Delhi, India, Dr. Khanna received his medical degree from the University College of Medical Sciences.
-He completed his postdoctoral training as an intern and resident in Internal Medicine at Wright State University School of Medicine in Dayton, Ohio, and a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
-Dr. Khanna was Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA.
-He was also the Clinical Director of UCLA’s Scleroderma Clinic.
+He completed his postdoctoral training as an intern and resident in Internal Medicine at Wright State University School of Medicine in Dayton, Ohio.
+He then went on to complete a clinical and research fellowship in rheumatology and a master’s in clinical research at the University of California at Los Angeles School of Medicine.
+Dr. Khanna was an Assistant Professor of Medicine at the David Geffen School of Medicine at UCLA and also the Clinical Director of UCLA’s Scleroderma Clinic.

 David A. Fox, MD